Market Deeping: Geography

 Market Deeping, with 2,462 households, is the largest of The Deepings followed by the large village Deeping St James.
 The River Welland forms the border with the Peterborough unitary authority area.
 It is the seventh-lowest-lying town in terms of height above sea level in England.
 The town is known for its stone buildings dating back to the 17th century, its largely 15th-century church dedicated to St. Guthlac and the remains of a market cross.

 Economy

 On 1 February 1994 Prince Edward, Duke of Kent visited Park Air Electronics on the Northfields Industrial Estate, accompanied by Sir Henry Nevile, then the Lord Lieutenant of Lincolnshire.
 This company is now called Park Air Systems, owned by Northrop Grumman.
 Best of British magazine is based on Market Gate.
 In July 2010 the Eventus Business Centre was opened on the Northfields Industrial Estate, a purpose-built business centre financed through Lincolnshire County Council.

 Community

 Education

 The main secondary school is the Deepings School, in neighbouring Deeping St. James, an academy school with a comprehensive intake.
 It was built as the Deeping County Secondary Modern School in 1958, and became a comprehensive in the mid-1970s.
 The rest of South Kesteven operates a selective education system.
-Market Deeping's two primary schools are the Market Deeping William Hildyard CE Primary School and the Market Deeping Community Primary School.
+Market Deeping's two primary schools are William Hildyard Church Of England Primary And Nursery School and Market Deeping Community Primary School.